semaphoreci/semaphore/docs/docs/getting-started/migration/bitbucket.md

 ## Overview

-BitBucket Pipelines use a YAML-based syntax to define pipelines and actions.
+BitBucket Pipelines uses a YAML-based syntax to define pipelines and actions.
 In Semaphore, you can use the [visual workflow editor](../../using-semaphore/workflows#workflow-editor) to more easily configure and preview pipelines.

 Semaphore is great at modeling complex delivery workflows for fast feedback with chainable pipelines, parallel execution, and dependency management.BitBucket Pipelines require some rather creative juggling to accomplish relatively trivial tasks.